lihaoyi/scala.rx/Combinators.md

 A `Timer` is a `Rx` that generates events on a regular basis.
 The events are based on the `scheduler` of the implicit `ActorSystem`, which defaults to a maximum precision of about 100 milliseconds.
 In the example above, the for-loop checks that the value of the timer `t()` increases over time from 0 to 5, and then checks that `count` has been incremented at least that many times.

 The scheduled task is cancelled automatically when the `Timer` object becomes unreachable, so it can be garbage collected.
 This means you do not have to worry about managing the life-cycle of the `Timer`.
+On the other hand, this means the programmer should ensure that the reference to the `Timer` is held by the same object as that holding any `Rx` listening to it.
+This will ensure that the exact moment at which the `Timer` is garbage collected will not matter, since by then the object holding it (and any `Rx` it could possibly affect) are both unreachable.

 ###Delay
 ```scala